cjcalabresephd/cjcalabresephd.github.io/_people/moonsun-jeon.md

   <div class="pcp-section">
     <h2 class="pcp-section-title">Bio</h2>
     <p class="pcp-bio">
-     Moonsun Jeon is a Ph.D. student in the Department of Communication at Michigan State University.
-Her research interests lie in persuasion and social influence, specifically in the field of health communication.
-Sunny wants to investigate cognitive, affective, and social factors that promote health behavior changes.
+     Moonsun (Sunny) Jeon is a Ph.D. student in the Department of Communication at Michigan State University.
+Her research interests lie in persuasion and social influence, specifically in the contexts of health, environment, and AI-human interaction.
+Sunny wants to investigate cognitive, affective, and social factors that promote positive behavior changes.
     </p>
   </div>